Sponge spicule: Spicule types

 Sponge spicules can be calcareous or siliceous.
 Siliceous spicules are sometimes embedded in spongin.
 Spicules are found in a range of symmetry types.

 Monaxons form simple cylinders with pointed ends.
 The ends of diactinal monaxons are similar, whereas monactinal monaxons have different ends: one pointed, one rounded.
 Diactinal monaxons are classified by the nature of their ends: oxea have pointed ends, and strongyles are rounded.
 Spine-covered oxea and strongyles are termed acanthoxea and acanthostrongyles, respectively.

 Monactical monaxons always have one pointed end; they are termed styles if the other end is blunt, tylostyles if their blunt end forms a knob; and acanthostyles if they are covered in spines.

-Triaxons have three axes; in triods, each axis bears a similar ray; in pentacts, the triaxon has five rays, four of which lie in a single plane; and pinnules are pentacts with large spines on the non-planar ray.
+Triaxons have three axes; in triods, each axis bears a similar ray; in pentacts, triaxons have five rays, four of which lie in a single plane; and pinnules are pentacts with large spines on the non-planar ray.